DanielCreggOrganization/w8-lab-encapsulation-G00440630/README.md

 - **public**: The member is accessible from anywhere in your program
 - **private**: The member is only accessible within the same class

-When you use the dot operator (`.`) on an object in VS Code, IntelliSense shows you all the members you can access.
-This is a powerful visual demonstration of encapsulation in action - when you make a field private, it literally disappears from the list of accessible members.
+When you use the dot operator (`.`) on an object we create in the `main` method in VS Code, IntelliSense shows you a list of all the members you can access.
+This is a powerful visual demonstration of encapsulation in action - when you make a field private, it disappears from the list of accessible members.

 ### Example: The Problem with Public Fields
 ```java